Dispatcher accused of hanging up on Buffalo supermarket shooting call is fired - NewsBreak

 Gendron has been held without bail since the shooting and is due back in court July 7.

 He was charged with murder shortly after the attack.
-On Wednesday, a new indictment expanded the case to include the domestic terrorism charge, along with 10 counts of first-degree murder, 10 counts of second-degree murder as a hate crime, criminal possession of a weapon and three counts of attempted murder as a hate crime.Buffalo shooter had mental health evaluation after threatening his high school last June
+On Wednesday, a new indictment expanded the case to include the domestic terrorism charge, along with 10 counts of first-degree murder, 10 counts of second-degree murder as a hate crime, criminal possession of a weapon and three counts of attempted murder as a hate crime.Domestic dispute leads to deadly shooting in Oklahoma City

 “When you hear the phrase ‘throw the book at’ someone, well, in this case right here, the defendant just got ‘War and Peace,’” District Attorney John Flynn said at a news conference after the arraignment.